Westland Lynx HAS.2, 702Sqn Fleet Air Arm,

 against the direction of advance.
 This gave an approaching Lynx a distinctively loud

-banging sound as the tail rotor tips exceeded the speed of sound!
+banging sound as the tail rotor tips approached the speed of sound!
 More recent Lynx

 models have the direction of rotation reversed to give greater control whilst in

 the hover (the blade now rotates against the main rotor downwash), which is better

 suited for ship-

 2. The Lynx still holds the world speed record for a helicopter.
 It was also one of the first helicopters able to loop the loop, thanks to its rigid rotor system.